 If your teams don’t trust each other, you won’t succeed as an organization.

-And that starts with fairly compensating, finding ways to provide autonomy to teams and individuals, bolstering collaboration, and prioritizing work.
+And building trust starts with fairly compensating employees, finding ways to provide autonomy to teams and individuals, creating a prioritization system for work, and bolstering collaboration.
 If you can do these things, you're well on your way to creating a psychologically safe workplace where all team members trust one another and feel empowered to do their best work together.